Before beginning this lesson, restore the default application settings for Adobe Photoshop. See "Restoring default preferences" on page 5.

 If a notice appears asking whether you want to customize your color settings, click No.

-2 Choose File > Open, and open the file 03End.psd from the Lessons/Lesson03 folder.
+3 Choose File > Open, and open the 06End.psd file, in the Lessons/Lesson06 folder.

-3 When you have finished viewing the file, either leave the file open for reference or close it without saving changes.
+4 When you have finished viewing the file, either leave it open for reference or close it without saving changes.

 Was this article helpful?